You are here

 - SSP faculty offer learner-centered courses for those who want to better prepare for college-level work as well as those who want to gain leadership skills geared toward increasing college and professional success.

-- SSP faculty train undergraduate peer tutors and Supplemental Instruction leaders to complement classroom instruction for some of UMD's most challenging courses.
+- SSP faculty train undergraduate peer tutors to complement classroom instruction for some of UMD's most challenging courses.

-- SSP faculty partner with others on campus, including Financial Aid, Students in Transition, and Admissions, to train peer leaders and mentors who work with fellow students in a variety of ways; such collaborations increase retention and lead to higher levels of satisfaction for all involved.
+- SSP faculty partner with others on campus, including Financial Aid and Admissions, to train peer leaders and mentors who work with fellow students in a variety of ways such collaborations increase retention and lead to higher levels of satisfaction for all involved.

 Program Learning Outcomes